divinedavis/Cancer-Detector/README.md

-# Brain Tumor Detection Web App
+# Cancer Detection Web Application

-This project is a full-stack application for detecting brain tumors in medical images.
+This project is a full-stack application for detecting cancer medical images.
 It includes a React frontend and a Flask backend to handle image uploads and predictions.
+Phase 1 (MVP) - be able to detect MRI images at a 90% rate Phase 2 - be able to detect all medical images at a 90% rate Phase 3 - be able to detect all medical images at a 98% rate

 ## Features